Tax Extensions for Survivors

 - Filing a claim for credit or refund of any tax

-- Bringing suit for any claim for credit or refund
+- Suing for any claim for credit or refund

 - Making a qualified retirement contribution to an individual retirement account